Reinforce Your Dog's Bite Inhibition

 If you find yourself with a puppy who, for whatever reason, tends to bite down harder than he should with those needle-sharp puppy teeth, you need to start convincing him that self-restraint is a desirable quality.
 You can’t start this lesson too early when it comes to putting canine teeth on human skin and clothes.
 Ideally, you want to teach your pup not to exert pressure when mouthing by the time he’s five months old, just as his adult canine teeth are coming in, and before he develops adult-dog jaw strength.
 Here are the four R’s of how to do it:

-• Repeat: Puppies (and adult dogs, and humans) learn through repetition.
+Puppies (and adult dogs, and humans) learn through repetition.
 It will take time, and many repetitions of Step #1, for your pup to learn to voluntarily control the pressure of his bite.
 Puppies do have a very strong need to bite and chew, so at first you’ll “ouch and remove” only if he bites down hard enough to hurt you.
 Softer bites are acceptable -for now.
 If you try to stop all puppy biting at once, both of you will become frustrated.
-This is a “shaping” process (see “The Shape of Things to Come,” March 2006).
+This is a “shaping” process (see “Fun Training Techniques Using Shaping,” March 2006).

 At first, look for just a small decrease in the pressure of his teeth.
 When he voluntarily inhibits his bite a little -enough that it’s not hurting you -start doing the “ouch and remove” procedure for slightly softer bites, until you eventually shape him not to bite at all.
 By the time he’s eight months old he should have learned not to put his mouth on humans at all, unless you decide to teach him to mouth gently on cue.